ch-devx/bistro-nova-demo/README.md

 ## Feedback
 Feel free to reach out to me with any feedback or inquiries.
 Contact details are available on my [portfolio website](https://ch-devx.github.io/portfolio-webpage/).

+## About the Location
+The map embedded in the location section uses a random location near the Colosseum in Rome.
+It does not represent the address of any real restaurant or business.

 ---